 - Write the full multiplication sentence.

 The problem shown in the centre of the mat is simply a card drawn from our set of multiplication cards.
-You can grab a beginner’s set here, or check out our complete Muliplication Resource Pack which includes a printable set of multiplication cards for factors 1 through 12 alongside 35 pages of print and play multiplication games.
+You can grab a beginner’s set here, or check out our complete Printable Muliplication Games Pack which includes printable sets of multiplication cards for factors 1 through 12 alongside 35 pages of print and play multiplication games.